Walker on a wooden boardwalk along the Norfolk Coast Path beside saltmarsh and coastal vegetation under wide open skies.

 Cromer to Sea Palling

-East of Cromer, the route becomes quieter and more exposed, passing through Overstrand, Mundesley, and Happisburgh before reaching Sea Palling.
+East of Cromer, the route becomes quieter, passing through Overstrand, Mundesley, and Happisburgh before reaching Sea Palling.

-Accommodation is more limited here, with fewer large settlements along the coast.
+Accommodation is more limited along this stretch, with fewer larger settlements.

 Sea Palling to Great Yarmouth

-From Sea Palling, the route continues south through Horsey, Winterton-on-Sea, and Hemsby toward Great Yarmouth.
+From Sea Palling, the route continues through Horsey, Winterton-on-Sea, and Hemsby toward Great Yarmouth.

 Great Yarmouth to Hopton-on-Sea

-The final section runs from Great Yarmouth to Hopton-on-Sea, where the route reaches the NorfolkSuffolk border.
+The final section runs from Great Yarmouth to Hopton-on-Sea.

-This is a shorter stretch, often completed as a final day, with accommodation concentrated around Great Yarmouth and nearby coastal areas.
+This is a shorter stretch, often completed as a final day, with most accommodation based in or around Great Yarmouth.

 Types of Accommodation Along the Route